Creating new issues with invalid project_id should return 422 instead of 403 error

 A 422 response would be a better option indeed.

-#9 Updated by Jean-Philippe Lang about 2 years ago
+#9 Updated by Jean-Philippe Lang over 2 years ago

 - Subject changed from Creating new issues with invalid project_id results in 403 error to Creating new issues with invalid project_id should return 422 instead of 403 error